-For the years ended December 31, 2015, 2014, and 2013, the effective tax rates were 244.1%, 29.5%, and 29.8%, respectively.
+For the years ended December 31, 2016, 2015, and 2014, the effective tax rates were 47.6%, 244.1%, and 29.5%, respectively.
 The effective tax rates are generally less than the U.S. statutory rate primarily because of earnings in foreign jurisdictions and the release of deferred tax asset valuation allowances.
-While our effective tax rate is generally less than the U.S. statutory rate, the effective tax rate for the year ended December 31, 2015 is impacted by the tax-effect of the planned cash repatriation described below, and by a write-off of non-deductible goodwill and an impairment charge in a lower tax-rate jurisdiction.
+While our effective tax rate is generally less than the U.S. statutory rate, the effective tax rate for the year ended December 31, 2016 is impacted by the write-off of a deferred tax asset in AOCI related to the U.S. pension plan settlement, and the effective tax rate for the year ended December 31, 2015 is impacted by the tax-effect of the planned cash repatriation described below, and by a write-off of non-deductible goodwill and an impairment charge in a lower tax-rate jurisdiction.

-Income tax expense for the years ended December 31, 2015, 2014, and 2013 include certain discrete tax items for repatriation transactions, changes in uncertain tax positions, valuation allowances, tax rates, and other related items.
-These items were \$152.4 million in 2015, \$1.2 million (tax benefit) in 2014, and \$4.2 million (tax benefit) in 2013.
+Income tax expense for the years ended December 31, 2016, 2015, and 2014 include certain discrete tax items for the pension plan settlement, repatriation transactions, changes in uncertain tax positions, valuation allowances, tax rates, and other related items.
+These items were \$22.6 in 2016, \$152.4 million in 2015, and \$1.2 million (tax benefit) in 2014.